Assyria

-The Neo-Assyrian Empire fell in the late 7th century BC, conquered by a coalition of the Babylonians, who had lived under Assyrian rule for about a century, and the Medes.
-Though the core urban territory of Assyria was extensively devastated in the Medo-Babylonian conquest of the Assyrian Empire and the succeeding Neo-Babylonian Empire invested few resources in rebuilding it, ancient Assyrian culture and traditions continued to survive for centuries throughout the post-imperial period.
-Assyria experienced a recovery under the Seleucid and Parthian empires, though it declined again under the Sasanian Empire, which sacked numerous cities and semi-independent Assyrian territories in the region, including Assur itself.
-The remaining Assyrian people, who have survived in northern Mesopotamia to modern times, were gradually Christianized from the 1st century AD onward.
-Ancient Mesopotamian religion persisted at Assur until its final sack in the 3rd century AD, and at certain other holdouts for centuries thereafter.
+In the late 7th century BCE the Neo-Assyrian Empire, weakened by a period of civil war, fell, conquered by a coalition of the ethno-linguistically near-identical Babylonians, who for some three centuries had lived under Assyrian rule or domination, and of Assyria's erstwhile vassels, the Medes and Scythians.
+Though Assyria's core urban territory was extensively devastated in the Medo-Babylonian conquest of the Assyrian Empire and though the succeeding Neo-Babylonian Empire invested few resources in rebuilding it until the reign of the Assyrian originating Nabonidus, ancient Assyrian culture and traditions survived for centuries through the post-imperial period.
+Assyria experienced a recovery under the Seleucid and Parthian empires (the latter of which saw a number of Assyrian kingdoms arise between the 2nd century BCE and the mid-3rd century CE), it declined again under the Sasanian Empire centuries later, which sacked numerous cities and semi-independent Assyrian territories in the region, including Assur itself.